Helix Platform Consent

 You must be 18 or older to use the Helix Platform.
 You must also live in the US.
 You can also find more details about Helix and the Helix Platform here:

-- Exome+: The type of sequencing-based testing that Helix performs on your DNA.
-It includes the part that codes for the proteins that tell your body how to function, or your exome.
-It also includes other DNA regions that are useful for some DNA Products.
+- Exome+®: This refers to the proprietary sequencing-based testing that Helix performs on your DNA.
+Exome+ sequencing includes the part that codes for the proteins that tell your body how to function, as well as other DNA regions that are useful for some DNA Products.

 - Genetic Information: Your sequenced or uploaded DNA and any interpretation of the data.
 We derive your sequenced DNA from your saliva sample.
 We store your Genetic Information for you to use with DNA Products.